Definitions

 - Must be removed before touching drawer handles, chairs, and non-sterile items to avoid contamination of clean supplies.

-- All consumable items should be removed from holding containers by using clean cotton pliers/forceps or clean, un-gloved hands.
+- All consumable items must be removed from holding containers by using clean cotton pliers/forceps or clean, un-gloved hands.

-- Must be worn in performing and/or assisting in all surgical procedures, which includes, but not limited to, access to bone, sub-cutaneous tissues, and so forth.
+- Must be worn in performing and/or assisting in all surgical procedures.

 - All gloves must be changed between patients.